Highland Community College (Kansas): 1860–1865

-1865-1870
+1865–1870

-Reverend William Bishiop was headmaster from 1864 to 1865 with Professor JC Mcelroy acting as headmaster until Samuel Irvin picked up the reins again for the 1866-67 school year.
+Reverend William Bishiop was headmaster from 1864 to 1865 with Professor JC Mcelroy acting as headmaster until Samuel Irvin picked up the reins again for the 1866–67 school year.
 Academy classes were included in the 1865 curriculum but still no college courses.
 William T. Gage was headmaster from 1867 to 1870 and was relatively popular with one of his most prominent moves being the purchase of the school's bell.

-John powers Johnson became the board of trustees' president in November of 1869 following Bayless' return to his home state of New York.
+John powers Johnson became the board of trustees' president in November 1869 following Bayless' return to his home state of New York.
 Johnson due to his large investment in the town of Highland (including the bank) knew that his livelihood rode on the success of the college.
-The Highland Presbyterian Mission was purchased by Johnson from the university in April of 1868.
+The Highland Presbyterian Mission was purchased by Johnson from the university in April 1868.
 Johnson Authorized the partial demolition of the mission (roughly 1/4) and then later authorized more resulting in the 40% of the building we see today.

 Since the colleges inception until 1870 there was no dorms or eating facilities forcing students to find room and board in town.
 The first dorm on campus was completed around the same time as Johnson's ascension to presidency.
 This Dorm was a female dormitory and sits on the president day site of Culbertson Auditorium and was named for Sophie Rubeti.
 The second dormitory was called the square house, it sat on the corner of Prairie and Pennsylvania street.
-The square house was a boy's dorm and was constructed using the missions' building materials.
+The square house was a boys' dorm and was constructed using the missions' building materials.
 The rest of the building materials were sold off to help ease the debt burden on the college despite the original plan of further campus expansion with them.